rust-lang/style-team/guide/items.md

 ### Enums

-In the declaration, put each variant on its own line.
+In the declaration, put each variant on its own line, block indented.

-Format each variant accordingly as either a `struct`, `tuple struct`, or ident, which doesn't require special formatting.
+Format each variant accordingly as either a struct, tuple struct, or identifier, which doesn't require special formatting (but without the `struct` keyword.

 ```rust
 enum FooBar {